MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-formatted-table.md

 ---
 title: "Create exportable formatted data tables in the Power BI service"
 description: In this article, you learn how to create a paginated report using the interactive formatted table editor in the Power BI service.
-author: ebendinsky
+author: maggiesMSFT
-ms.author: ebendinsky
+ms.author: maggies
-ms.reviewer:
+ms.reviewer:ebendinsky
 ms.service: powerbi
-ms.subservice:
+ms.subservice: report-builder
 ms.topic: how-to
-ms.date: 04/12/2022
+ms.date: 05/23/2022
 ---

 # Create exportable formatted data tables in the Power BI service